-We are exploring the use of ATI-2231, an investigational oral MK2 inhibitor compound designed to have a long half-life, as a potential treatment for pancreatic cancer and metastatic breast cancer as well as in preventing bone loss in patients with metastatic breast cancer.
-IND-enabling studies are currently underway.
-We expect to submit an IND for ATI-2231 by the end of 2022.
-If allowed, we expect to progress ATI-2231 into the clinic in 2023.
-We are currently evaluating the clinical development program for this asset, which may include a collaboration with a third party.
+We are exploring the use of ATI-2231, an investigational oral MK2 inhibitor designed to have a long half-life, as a potential treatment for pancreatic cancer and metastatic breast cancer as well as in preventing bone loss in patients with metastatic breast cancer.
+We expect clinical development activities to be initiated in 2023, which we expect to advance as a collaboration with an academic third party.